 Co-branding with trusted partners

 Travelers may not be as loyal to hotel chains as they once were, but they are putting their trust in familiar branded cleaning products.
-At least that’s the thinking behind Hilton’s new partnerships with Lysol parent company RB.
+At least that’s the thinking behind Hilton’s partnerships with Lysol parent company RB.
 Hilton’s CleanStay with Lysol Protection leverages the cleaning brand’s reputation as part of its strategy for assuring travelers of regular disinfection.
 As Hilton put it, “The scientific expertise of RB is second-to-none and the use of its products assures consumers around the world of a safer stay.”

 Partnering with a trusted or innovative provider of cleaning products demonstrates a visible willingness to invest in cleaning best practices.